rust-lang/book/nostarch/chapter09.md

 Unmatched: ListBullet0

 Unmatched: ListBullet0

-      There’s not a good way to encode this information in the types you use.
-We’ll work through an example of what we mean in “Encoding States and Behavior as Types” on page XX.
+Unmatched: ListBullet0
       If someone calls your code and passes in values that don’t make sense, it’s best to return an error if you can so the user of the library can decide what they want to do in that case.
 However, in cases where continuing could be insecure or harmful, the best choice might be to call `panic!` and alert the person using your library to the bug in their code so they can fix it during development.
 Similarly, `panic!` is often appropriate if you’re calling